aligebesce/sigturk2026_sharedtask/README.md

-# SIGTURK 2026 — Shared Task
+# SIGTURK 2026 — Shared Task: Evaluation and Development Data

 This repository provides a **command‑line evaluator** for the SIGTURK 2026 shared task and Development Data.
 It supports three subtasks on paired JSON files containing **golden set** annotations and **system predictions**: